 What environmental and/or social characteristics are promoted by this financial product?

-1) A lower Weighted Average Carbon Intensity (WACI) than the reference benchmark or a low absolute carbon profile.
+- 1) A sustainability profile that is higher than its benchmark's sustainability profile. - A lower Weighted Average Carbon Intensity (WACI) than the reference benchmark or a low absolute carbon profile.